-Every organisation needs accurate information to develop, deliver and assess the effectiveness of its policies, programmes and services and to make informed decisions.
-Poorly managed content can result in severe consequences for an organisation.
-This workshop is in two modular weeks which can be attended as separate modules or as a two-week programme to gain a more comprehensive understanding of effective approaches to managing information resources in all formats and media.
+The role of those who know how to gather, collate, classify and make available reliable information has been highlighted in a way unseen before the COVID-19 pandemic.
+Every organisation needs accurate information to develop, deliver and assess the effectiveness of its polices, programmes and services and to make informed decisions.
+This workshop is in two modular weeks which can be attended as separate modules.
 It provides practical tools and methods to design and implement sustainable knowledge and content management systems.

 What the workshop will cover

 By the end of the workshop, you will be able to:

 • Assess the information and knowledge management strengths and weaknesses of your organisation